Fetching Data

 # Fetching Relationships

-A server MUST support fetching relationship data for every relationship URL provided as a self link as part of a relationship's links object.
+A server MAY support fetching relationship data for every relationship URL provided as a self link as part of a relationship's links object.

 For example, the following request fetches data about an order's comments: